ShahriyarR/MySQL-AutoXtraBackup/docs/test_mode.rst

 * Generate autoxtrabackup .conf files for each version PS and XtraBackup
 * Pass different combination of options to PS start command; Initialize PS servers each time with different options.
 * Run sysbench against each started PS server
-* Took backup in cycles for each started PS + prepare + restore.
+* Took backup in cycles for each started PS + prepare
+* If slave_count is defined then create slave server from this backup(i.e copy-back to another directory and start slave from it)
+* If slave_count is not defined then just recover/restore to original server.

 Now let's talk a bit more here.